 Should You Take Pre-Workout Before Cardio

 Known to many as a weight lifting supplement, pre-workout isn’t so familiar in the cardio zones.

 Maybe you associate pre-workout with the big buff guys, grunting and sweating?
 Don’t!

 Taking pre-workout before cardio is GREAT!
 Of course it can be used before running, or cardio training.
 It’s there to help your muscle endurance.
 Not just by helping your gains, it can be especially good for HIIT workouts too.

 By taking it at the right time you needn’t worry about a mid-run caffeine crash and thanks to the BCAA’s, it can even help with your recovery.

 My First Time Taking Pre Workout

-Drinking Pre-workout is not exactly the nicest of experiences.
-I’ve been trying MyPre Blue Raspberry flavour.
-At first, it tastes like an un-slushed slush puppy, which is kinda nice.
-Not great, but it’s bearable.
-It’s certainly not as bad as one of my friends described it to be.
+I wouldn’t say, drinking pre-workout is the most pleasurable of experiences.
+The pre-workout I’ve been using, MyPre Blue Raspberry flavour tastes kinda like an un-slushed slush puppy.
+Not the greatest tasting drink, but definitely bearable. in fact, It’s not half as bad as I thought it would be.

-Reading up a lot before hand, I decided that taking it 20 – 40 minutes before working out is the ideal timing for it to kick in.
+I did my research and learnt that taking it 20 – 40 minutes before working out is the ideal timing for it to kick in just when you need it.
 So at 17:25 I decided to drink my Blue Raspberry flavoured pre-workout powder with 400ml of water.
-Only having one scoop though, because as a novice, I had no idea how I’d react.
+As a novice I find it only takes 1 scoop to get the desired effects, but regular users may require more.

 The after effects